 Your computer may read the threads as a processor as well.
 However, these are not physical processors but logical processors.

-Each process that you initialize creates a thread and the thread gets executed.
-Multiple threads executing different processes concurrently makes it look like the CPU is multitasking.
+Each process you initialize creates a thread, which gets executed.
+Multiple lines running different strategies concurrently make it look like the CPU is multitasking.

-Unlike cores, threads aren’t physical segments on the processor.
-They are entirely logical units of processing whereas cores are actual processors on the chip.
-The creation of such processes and their disposal is handled by the CPU scheduler.
+Unlike cores, threads aren’t physical segments of the processor.
+They are logical processing units, whereas cores are actual processors on the chip.
+The CPU scheduler handles the creation of such processes and their disposal.

 Benefits of Multithreading

-Multithreading improves CPU performance particularly for multitasking and rendering work.
-It can be very beneficial for single-core CPUs by allowing the one core to handle multiple tasks simultaneously.
+Multithreading improves CPU performance, particularly for multitasking and rendering work.
+It can benefit single-core CPUs by allowing one core to handle multiple tasks simultaneously.

 Also Read: What are Motherboard Standoffs?

-Knowing what does processor count mean is essential if you’re planning on buying or building a PC.
-If you often do some demanding productive work that involves complex calculations and a lot of virtualization, you’ll benefit from having many cores.
+Knowing what processor count means is essential if you’re planning on buying or building a PC.
+If you often demand productive work involving complex calculations and a lot of virtualization, you’ll benefit from having many cores.

-But for majority of the casual users you don’t really need more than 4 cores.
+But most casual users don’t need more than four cores.
 For gamers and professionals having six cores is also a sweet spot.